Tanyarat2/leafly/README.md

-# Leafly Online Shopping Website
+# Leafly Online Shopping Web application

 This is the project for our ITCS223 Web Development Phase II.